 “We are in the top 50 UK universities for Research Power, and three-quarters of all our research is world-leading and internationally excellent.
 The Winter Festival provides a great opportunity to open our doors and share our research with the community.
 We’re looking forward to welcoming visitors, young and old, to join us on campus for this special event,” commented Professor Monty Adkins (Pro Vice-Chancellor for Research and Innovation).

 Professor Monty Adkins (Pro Vice-Chancellor for Research and Innovation) and Professor Hyunkook Lee (Professor of Audio and Psychoacoustic Engineering) will be delivering a special talk and live performance ‘Composing sound in 3D’, sharing an insight into the fascinating world of music and technology.
 This will take place in Phipp’s Hall, located in the Richard Steinitz Building from 12.00noon to 1.00pm.
-It is a ticketed event and free tickets can be reserved here: Headline Act.
+It is a ticketed event and free tickets can be reserved on the link at the bottom of the article.

 Visitors will be able to explore the Research Exhibition, which will take place in the Schwann Building Atrium from 1.00pm to 2.00pm, providing the opportunity to hear from researchers from across the University and find out more about the difference they are making to society.
 There is no need to book for this exhibition.